-The front end is the means by which the user of a special-purpose simulator modifies the run parameters without changing the underlying model.
+The front end is the means by which the user of a specialpurpose simulator modifies the run parameters without changing the underlying model.
 This may take several forms, the most basic and rarely used of which involves manually editing a text file.
 In another approach, the model itself prompts the user for input from the keyboard as the model executes.
 Still other designs require modifying data by using an external spreadsheet or database program.
 No matter which approach is used, the purpose of the front end is to conveniently produce a data file which can be used by the simulation model as it executes.

 A more advanced approach integrates a customized front-end data-entry program, a simulation engine, and an output browser under a single outer shell (Figure 1).
-Typically created using a general-purpose programming language or a tool such as Visual Basic, the shell may be menu-driven.
+Typically created using a tool such as Visual Basic, or through use of macros within spreadsheet software such as

+Excel, the shell may be menu- or button-driven.
 Data-entry "windows" and dialog boxes guide the user through the process of specifying parameters, running the model, and viewing the output.
 The shell may also provide built-in help facilities and data "range-checking" (e.g., verifying that all operation times are non-negative before executing).